 Adams And Jefferson County Third Degree Assault Lawyer

 Third Degree Assault – C.R.S.
 18-3-204, is a misdemeanor in Adams County and Jefferson County.
 3rd Degree Assault differs from other assaults in Colorado.
 Since it is a misdemeanor, you can’t be sent to prison if you are convicted.
-Instead, you will face county jail time.
+However, you will face county jail time.
 This crime is commonly charged after fights where a person receives nonserious injuries, such as cuts, bruising, or scratches.
 Any criminal conviction is harmful to have on your record, so if you are facing charges of Assault in the Third Degree, consult an experienced criminal defense attorney so they can begin work on your case immediately.

-Denver And Douglas County Assault In The Third Degree Definition
+Denver and Douglas County Assault in the Third Degree Definition

 In order to be convicted of Assault in the Third Degree at trial in Denver and Douglas County, the district attorney must prove that you: